SteveBarnett/Remixing/_thinking/less-ai-please.md

 Some example of previous technology and advances that seemed magical at the time: cars, microwaves, polyester, computers, mobile phones, social media, VR, React JS, automated testing.
 These didn’t eradicate the previous tech, they just replaced some specific uses.

+Much of AI is solutions looking for a problem.
+Or solving something that wasn't a problem.

+- iPhones have Siri, but we still operate our phones by touch
+- We have social media, but we still meet people in person

 #### Ask what problem we're solving

 Social and systemic problems rarely have technology solutions.